nikbhintade/kinetiq-indexer/README.md

 -   [ ] Any active iHYPE or HIP-3 deployments (on testnet, is anyone trying it with Kinetiq)
 -   [ ] Create metrics list that needs to be tracked on dashboard
 -   [ ] Wireframe for dashboard

+## Notes

+-   Get exchange rate:
+    -   Need to use `StakedReceived` & `WithdrawalConfirmed` events from Staking Manager and `RewardEventReported` & `SlashingEventReported` from StakingAccountant.
+    -   current total supply / net staked  = current total supply / ( sum stake received - sum withdrawal confirmed + all rewards - all slashing)

+- To track delegations to validators, process `L1DelegationProcessed` event